 I was out of practice.
 I had to ponder: “Hmmmm how do I forgive, forget and move on when someone has been a jerk to me?”.

 Suddenly, I was the one hurt and was faced with a difficult question: “how do I forgive people and emotionally recover from this?”

 You see, I could recover by becoming equally mean to her.

 In me lives the “queen of shade”, but I must keep her banished to the catacombs of my being.GodsyGirl Quote

 Nah, being mean wasn’t the way.

-Or, I could have simply become bitter and stop allowing myself to care about people any more.
+Or, I could have simply become bitter and stopped allowing myself to care about people anymore.

 Shucks, that’s no good either.
 The world has enough hard-hearted bitter people.
 I need not become another one.